yifanchn/regvelo/README.md

 ## Installation

 You need to have Python 3.10 or newer installed on your system.
+Since `regvelo` is not on PyPI yet, please use option-2 for now to install.

 There are several options to intall regvelo: